Meet The Team

 Project Coordinator

-Mwendalubi Constance Kabbudula is a vibrant, dynamic, and cheerful professional with a strong background in education.
+Mwendalubi is a vibrant, dynamic, and cheerful professional with a strong background in education.
 She obtained a Diploma in Secondary School Teaching from David Livingstone College of Education where she majored in Mathematics and Social Studies.
 As a trained secondary school teacher, Mwendalubi is passionate about empowering learners through interactive and inclusive teaching methods.
 She believes in creating a positive classroom environment that nurtures critical thinking, confidence, and lifelong learning among students.
 Her commitment to excellence, discipline, and creativity reflects her dedication to quality education and student success.

 • Martha Mbangweta